elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

     - *Explanation*: The cell-gene assignment matrix, representing gene expression per cell, is best stored in a standardised format like {% tool "hierarchical-data-format" %} (h5), h5ad from {% tool "anndata" %} or CSV as it will allow the modification needed for the next step while being readable by most single-cell tools.

 - **Dimensionality Reduction and Clustering**:
-    - *Data Type*: Reduced-dimension representations (e.g., PCA, t-SNE) and cell clusters.
+    - *Data Type*: Reduced-dimension representations (e.g. PCA, t-SNE) and cell clusters.
-    - *Format*: Include plots and files in common data visualisation formats (e.g., PDF, PNG).
+    - *Format*: Include plots and files in common data visualisation formats (e.g. PDF, PNG).
     - *Explanation*: Visual formats like PDF and PNG allow easy sharing and visualisation.

 - **Annotation and Biological Interpretation**: